 Good luck out there.
 And fish hard, friends.

-** This is Part Two of a Troutbitten series on finding big trout.
-Part One is HERE.
-And Part Three will cover another prime spot for finding the big ones. **
+This is Part Two of a Troutbitten series on finding big trout.
+Here is the full series . . .

 Enjoy the day.